Blood: Water Pollution

 Dam (Hebrew) or Blood is the first plague as described in the Passover Haggadah.
 In the Bible Moses said the Nile would run red with blood.
 The Hebrew lettering says "dam" which means blood.
 This was the first biblical plague from Moses against the Egyptian Pharaoh in his quest to free the Jews as slaves building the pyramids.

 The modern plague is "Blood-Water Pollution and the world crisis to provide clean affordable water."
-This is the first completed artwork about the 10 Modern Plagues that will take 5-10 years to complete.
-I think it is an appropriate metaphor to use recycled tin cans to construct this Judacia.
+This is the first of 10 artworks about the 10 Modern Plagues that I will take 5-10 years to complete.
+I think it is an appropriate metaphor to use recycled tin cans to construct this Judaica.
 The tins are removed from the waste stream of our society.
 It represents the over abundance of materials that we throw away each day without even thinking about the impact on our environment.

 "Blood-Water Pollution and the world crisis to provide clean affordable water" is constructed from layers and layers of tin cans cut to look like water.
 The layers of tin cans fit inside the 3" depth of the letter as if it were a container of water.
 It was very tedious and slow construction.
 Each piece had to be cut out and fit to the inside of the letter without concealing the layers of tin beneath it.
 Small tabs were inserted into slots on the side of the Hebrew letter to hold each individual piece in place.

-Margot Plageman working on the final details within the letter.
+Studio Assistant, Margot Plageman working on the final details within the letter (below.)
 You can see the tabs on the outside of the letter.

 Eventually the outside of the letter was covered up with red tin to conceal the assembly method.
 The lettering on the outside of the letter was cut from recycled tin cans and riveted on.